 Power users and tinkerers love making the most out of Android’s flexibility and the first step towards it is rooting your device.
 However, not all of us are convinced on the benefits of rooting, as the stock Android experience is pretty satisfying in its own right.
 But if you are a layman Android user who is thinking of rooting your device, there are a few things you should be aware of before you take the plunge.

 The biggest issue users face is that there’s no universal way to root all Android devices.
-Yes, there are apps that claim to do it, they generally don’t work.
-Instead, the process is different for every other device, so you need to make sure that you are following the right instructions.
-Manufacturers that allow rooting provide their own steps, which are full-proof but for most other devices, you will have to rely on various forums such as XDA.
-The process too is very taxing and it includes connecting your device to a PC, flashing files, entering some commands in the terminal etc. So, if you don’t like complex things, you should stay wary of rooting your Android device.
+Yeah, there are apps that claim to do it, which generally don’t work.
+Instead, the process is different for every other device, so you’ll need to make sure that you are following the right instructions.
+Manufacturers that allow rooting provide their own steps, which are full-proof but for most other devices, you will have to rely on various community forums such as XDA.
+The process is pretty taxing and it includes connecting your device to a PC, flashing files, entering some commands in the terminal etc.

-While rooting does unlock a whole new world of tweaks, it brings a lot of security risks.
-Rooting exposes your Android smartphone to potentially harmful apps along with other malicious codes.
-For instance, we recently came across a “Stagefright” exploit on Android, which allowed attackers to remotely plant malicious code on devices.
-Manufacturers then released a security patch update to fix the exploit, which basically suggests that Android is not secure from attacks and a rooted device more so.
+While rooting does unlock a whole new world of tweaks, it brings a lot of security risks in tow as well.
+Rooting can expose your Android smartphone to potentially harmful apps, along with other malicious programs.
+For instance, we came across the “Stagefright” exploit on Android, which allowed attackers to remotely plant malicious code on your device.
+Manufacturers then released a security patch to fix the exploit, which basically suggests that Android is not secure from attacks and a rooted device more so.

-Once you root your Android smartphone, chances are, it will no longer receive official OTA updates from the manufacturer, which means no more security patches.
-While some custom ROMs like CyanogenMod bring OTA updates, not all ROMs do that and if you don’t install a custom ROM, there will be no updates.
-Also, some major updates will require you to go through the root process again, which can be a great hassle.
-So, if you want to stay up to date when it comes to new Android version updates & security patches, you should not consider rooting your device.
+Once you root your Android smartphone, chances are, it’ll no longer receive official OTA updates from the manufacturer, which in turn means no more security patches.
+This is a notable problem for users looking to enhance the functionality of their devices after they root it.
+So, if you want to stay up to date when it comes to new Android version updates and security patches, you should not consider rooting your device.

 While rooting your device does bring options to improve performance through various mods and tweaks, it also comes with various bugs.
 These bugs could take some time to be fixed for your particular device, considering these mods are developed by independent developers.
 It’s also important to keep in mind that once you root your device, it might not be as stable as you would like and bugs & performance issues will be part of your daily usage.